 So it's important to make the best impression on the day.
 You must prepare well, know about the competition, present yourself professionally and answer the questions you are asked.
 The following tips are offered by media professionals who’ve had experience sitting on the other side of the interview table.
 Interview picture courtesy of bpsusf and released under creative commons 1: Familiarise yourself with the output Bob Doran media strategy consultant and trainer says you must prepare for your interview "Make sure you're familiar with the programme, station, newspaper, or website concerned.

 Make sure you're familiar with the programme, station, newspaper, or website concerned.
+"They never got very far.
 How to motivate journalists - tips for editors.
 How to motivate journalists - tips for editors Details Last Updated on Saturday, 16 June 2012 07:32 Published on Tuesday, 20 March 2012 00:00.

 Five alternative business models for journalism.
 With newsrooms downsizing, money is tight and the profit-making model of traditional journalism warrants nostalgia.

 With major publications like the Washington Post turning to employee buyouts, it's time for journalists to seek alternative business models.
 The importance of attribution in news.
 The importance of attribution in news Details Last Updated on Thursday, 02 August 2012 06:28.

-The audience needs to know who said what and where information and opinions originate from.
 How to use quotes in news and features.
 How to use quotes in news and features Details Last Updated on Monday, 16 July 2012 08:35 Published on Wednesday, 30 November 2011 00:00 This module is a one of six from The News Manual reproduced here with permission.